chrisalexander/blog/_posts/2011/2011-02-28-a-week-of-windows-phone-7.md

 {% include images/block.html src="http://media.chris-alexander.co.uk/wp-content/uploads/2011/02/trophy.jpg" %}

-I'm going to be publishing blog posts (check the [WP7 tag](/tag/wp7)), [tweets](http://twitter.com/chris_alexander) and videos all week telling how I get on with it.
+I'm going to be publishing blog posts, [tweets](http://twitter.com/chris_alexander) and videos all week telling how I get on with it.
 This is day 1, and the first video is embedded below!

 {% include youtube.html id="GrWJBYfogD4" %}